 If you’re experiencing shoulder pain or suspect a rotator cuff injury, contact us at Orthopedic Specialists & Sports Medicine in Granville and Cohocton, OH.
 We provide expert care tailored to your needs.
 Don’t let shoulder pain hold you back.
 Take the first step towards recovery today by making an appointment to see a skilled shoulder surgeon!

-Edward L. Westerheide, M.D.
+Medically reviewed by Edward L. Westerheide, M.D.